eb-mThurgood/ml-project/README.md

 🧱 1.
 Data Ingestion
 The project uses the TPCDS_SF1000 dataset available in Databricks sample data.

-Example tables used:
+Example tables used: store_sales,web_sales,customer,date_dim,item

-store_sales

-web_sales

-customer

-date_dim

-item

-The ingestion notebook:

-Reads raw tables

-Selects relevant columns

-Writes cleaned Delta tables to /mnt/raw/tpcds/
+The ingestion notebook:Reads raw tables,Selects relevant columns,Writes cleaned Delta tables

 🧪 2.
 Feature Engineering (PySpark)
 This is the heart of the project and demonstrates your Data Engineering strength.